 Everything is as I left it.
+We now shall come to an eclairessement.
 Do you still persist in forcing me to break open the door?
 I am determined to see who is in there.

 Hold your hand.
 I confess that I have great love for another who is within this closet.
 Please show mercy for the love that you used to bear me.
 Dear one, please spare my door and show yourself.
 Our charade is at an end.